Fagaceae (beech family) Quercus

 Quercus agrifolia at Lake Lagunita

-Coast live oaks (Quercus agrifolia) at Lake Lagunita Sairus Patel, 3 Jun 2015
+Coast live oaks (Quercus agrifolia) at Lake Lagunita.
+Sairus Patel, 3 Jun 2015

-The savanna of coast live oaks, valley oaks, and blue oaks supported by the Stanford foothills has been under study since the 1980s by David Schrom and Joan Schwan of Magic, Inc., in collaboration with Stanford and with the participation of community residents.
+The savanna of coast live oaks, valley oaks, and blue oaks supported by the Stanford foothills has been under study since the 1980s by David Schrom and Joan Schwan of Magic in collaboration with Stanford and with the participation of community residents.
 This kind of volunteer activity offers an opportunity to involve students.
 A student-propelled group drawing on the Arbor Day or Canopy organizations for background could conduct its own discussions on which species they like and how to mesh with Facilities Operations as to where planting might be feasible.
 Oaks that are one or two centuries old predominate.
 Those over two centuries old are less numerous, as is understandable from the dead skeletons that are still standing and the decaying piles left from years ago.
 Of concern, however, is the deficit of younger trees as compared with what there must have been 100 years ago.
 The blue oak is the most threatened of the three.

 A good many seedlings are lost because cattle graze the hills, taking anything that is green in the dry season.
 They also make it difficult for acorns to germinate under parent trees by packing down the soil in the shade where they lie down.
 Therefore cattle-free zones have been established.
 Positive action by planting acorns is also under way.
 In areas where there are cattle, protective cages can be used but the cage has to be robust enough to support a leaning cow scratching its hide.
 Above-ground attack by rodents wishing to gnaw through the bark at ground level has to be resisted by wire mesh finer than the size of a mouse, while attack by underground rodents requires mesh basketry penetrable by roots only.
 By the year 2000, over 2000 trees had been established, mostly from direct seed planting.